abcdesktopio/docs/opsdocs/docs/install/4.4/helm.md

     -f abcdesktop-values.yaml
 ~~~

-## Helm upgrade
+## Upgrading an Existing Helm Release

-An installed helm chart can be upgraded (both version and values) using:
+To upgrade both the chart version and configuration values of an existing release:

 ~~~bash
 helm upgrade my-abcdesktop \